kitttn/temptest/Software-Setup.md

-A number of one-time setup tasks are needed to prepare a development system.
+A number of one-time setup tasks are needed to prepare a development system for building and debugging firmware images.
 These instructions assume a 64-bit installation of Ubuntu 14.04, and only need to be applied once for a given development machine.
 A  physical or virtual machine can be used.
 Run `uname -m` on your machine and verify “x86_64” appears, indicating your system is 64-bit.

 #####STEP 1.
 Install required software packages
 ```